filouDcode/filouDcode/README.md

 Driven for many years by a passion for computing and the inevitable digital transition, and fed by a self-taught code practice, I decided three years ago to launch the challenges of a professional conversion focused on the development of web applications.
 My journey began in early 2022 by immersing me in the demanding Ecole Epitech de Marseille curriculum, which awards me the title of integrator and developer of web applications.
 Now, my journey continues with a growing fascination for the JavaScript ecosystem and the React framework, a strong appeal for the front end, and the desire to turn to the development of mobile applications.

 * 🌍 I'm located in South-East of France.
-* 📮 You can contact me at [philippe-bouchard@hotmail.com](mailto:philippe-bouchard@hotmail.com) or [filou.del.bouchi@gmail.com](mailto:filou.del.bouchi@gmail.com).
+* 📮 You can contact me at [philippe-bouchard@hotmail.com](mailto:philippe-bouchard@hotmail.com) or [filou.del.charbou@gmail.com](mailto:filou.del.charbou@gmail.com).
 * 🎼 🎸 🎹 For many years I have been a musician, bassist and electronic music composer in my home studio.
-* 🔊 🎧 Listen to that track which was released on the Beatport platform with the title : [Kunf! feat.
+* 🔊 🎧 Listen to this track breakbeat inspired, which was released on the Beatport platform entitled : [Kunf! feat.
 Phil del Bouchi (Original Mix)](https://www.beatport.com/track/kunf-feat-phil-del-bouchi/8652213).

 <a href="https://www.github.com/filouDcode" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/filouDcode?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>